pac4j/spring-webmvc-pac4j/README.md

 4) The `CallbackController` finishes the login process for an indirect client

-5) The `LogoutController` logs out the user from the application
+5) The `LogoutController` logs out the user from the application and triggers the logout at the identity provider level

-6) The `WebSecurityHelper` gets the authenticated user profiles and checks the user roles for web applications while the `RestSecurityHelper` is for REST APIs
+6) The `WebSecurityHelper` gets the authenticated user profiles and checks the user roles for web applications while the `RestSecurityHelper` is for web services

-7) The `@RequireAnyRole` and `@RequireAllRoles` annotations checks the user roles.
+7) The `@RequireAnyRole` and `@RequireAllRoles` annotations check the user roles.

 ## Usage